Terrorist Finance Tracking Program: 2001-2006

 On October 22, 2006, Public Editor of The New York Times Byron Calame stated that he did not think the article should have been published, reversing his strong support of the Times in his June 2 column.
 "I haven't found any evidence in the intervening months that the surveillance program was illegal...The lack of appropriate oversight—to catch any abuses in the absence of media attention—was a key reason I originally supported publication.
 I think, however, that I gave it too much weight".

 In September 2006, however, the Belgian government declared that the SWIFT dealings with U.S. government authorities were, in fact, a breach of Belgian and European privacy laws.
-New York Times editor Bill Keller responded to Calame's “revisionist epiphany” in a letter published on November 6, 2006.
-Keller felt that Calame's premise that “the press should not reveal sensitive secret information unless there is a preponderance of evidence that the information exposes illegal or abusive actions by the government” set too high a bar.
-Keller explained, “The banking story landed in the context of a national debate about the concentration of executive power.
+The New York Times editor Bill Keller responded to Calame's "revisionist epiphany" in a letter published on November 6, 2006.
+Keller felt that Calame's premise that "the press should not reveal sensitive secret information unless there is a preponderance of evidence that the information exposes illegal or abusive actions by the government" set too high a bar.
+Keller explained, "The banking story landed in the context of a national debate about the concentration of executive power.
 The Swift program was the latest in a series of programs carried out without the customary checks and balances—in this case, Congressional oversight.
-Key members of Congress who would normally be apprised of such a program and who would be expected to monitor its safeguards only learned of the program because we did”.
+Key members of Congress who would normally be apprised of such a program and who would be expected to monitor its safeguards only learned of the program because we did".